abilandz/PH8124/Lecture_4/Lecture_4.md

 help test
 ```

-In the end, we indicate that the test construct ```[[ ... ]]``` can be used to branch the code execution, depending on whether some command executed correctly or has failed.
-If it has failed, we can branch the code execution even further depending on the exit status of a particular error.
+In the end, we indicate that the test construct ```[[ ... ]]``` can be used to branch code execution, based on whether a command executed correctly or has failed.
+If it has failed, we can branch the code execution even further based on the exit status of a specific error.
 This is achieved by storing and testing the content of special variable ```$?```, schematically:

 ```bash
 someCommand # variable $? gets updated with the exit status of this command